TheOdinProject/curriculum/ruby_on_rails/apis/working_with_external_apis.md

 5. The user waits while your application takes that authorization code and uses it to ask Facebook for the real good stuff.
 Facebook makes sure your application is the same one the user authorized, then POSTs back to you a unique authentication token for the user (which likely expires in 90 days) and any data you asked for up front (like email address).
 5. You store the user's unique token in your database and use it, along with your application key(s), to make any subsequent requests on the user's behalf.

-See [this brief overview of OAuth 2.0](http://tutorials.jenkov.com/oauth2/overview.html) for an overview.
-Then check out [this more substantive explanation from tutsplus.com](https://code.tutsplus.com/articles/oauth-20-the-good-the-bad-the-ugly--net-33216).
+See this brief [overview of OAuth 2.0](http://tutorials.jenkov.com/oauth2/overview.html).
+Then check out this [more substantive explanation of OAuth 2.0 from tutsplus.com](https://code.tutsplus.com/articles/oauth-20-the-good-the-bad-the-ugly--net-33216).

 #### Implementing OAuth 2.0 in Rails -- Use OmniAuth!

 This sounds horribly complicated!
 Someone must have made a gem for it...

 Luckily someone has.
 Many someones, actually.
-There is a generic OAuth gem called `omniauth` (docs available [on GitHub](https://github.com/intridea/omniauth)) and then a separate gem which provides a specific authentication strategy for every major API (see the list [HERE](https://github.com/intridea/omniauth/wiki/List-of-Strategies)).
+There is a generic OAuth gem called `omniauth` ([Omniauth documentation](https://github.com/intridea/omniauth)) and then a separate gem which provides a specific authentication strategy for every major API ([list of Omniauth strategies](https://github.com/intridea/omniauth/wiki/List-of-Strategies)).
 Once you've gone through things with one of them, you'll become comfortable with all of them.
 It's also worth noting that if you install and use [Devise](https://github.com/heartcombo/devise) (to handle your user model, for example), it comes with support for Omniauth built in!
-Refer to the [documentation](https://github.com/heartcombo/devise/wiki/OmniAuth%3A-Overview) for details.
+They have documentation on [how to integrate Devise with Omniauth](https://github.com/heartcombo/devise/wiki/OmniAuth%3A-Overview).

 Using Omniauth is much easier to learn by doing than reading a bunch of bullet points.
 You'll have the opportunity to implement it in your final project where you can ask questions if needed.